robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 ![INSERT Performance Comparison](images/plot-insert.png)

-Draw a conclusion based on the above observation:
-Which one plays better on small dataset?
-Which one plays better on large dataset?
-How many records could be inserted in 1s, 1min, 1hr, 1day on MySQL and MongoDB?
+From the above we can observe it is very unwise to load data via SQL INSERT.
+Even if we haven't experimented the 100000 records, it is expected to load the data in several hours, which is unbearable.
+The MySQL2 measurement looks the most promising among all the insertion means, but it is without the pre-processing of the raw data.
+Remember our raw data is in JSON format, we need to pre-process it in order to be imported by MySQL.
+The MySQL3 measurement is with the additional data pre-processing time, which seems not that promising compared to the numbers in MongoDB2 measurement.

+Despite of the native support of JSON on MongoDB, we still try the per-record insertion with MongoDB.
+It is not surprising to see it's much slower in MongoDB1 than MongoDB2.
+But it's not that slow compared to the MySQL1 measurement.
+For 1 million records, it is anticipated to be loaded in less than 20 minutes.
+In the faster single batch import in Mongo, it outperforms MySQL by aggregated data processing time, but it is still about 2 times slower than MySQL considering about the data import separately.
+So if it's not JSON format but it's CSV format which MySQL could handle, it might be more efficient in MySQL for the data import.

-#### Time to process "n" rows
+#### Time to SELECT "n" records

-In this experiment, we would like to see how many distinct
+In this experiment, we would like to see how many distinct blogs are in the dataset.

 For MySQL, we use SELECT DISTINCT to query distinct records
 ```